pingcap/docs-cn/sql-plan-management.md

 To make the execution plan of a SQL statement fixed to a historical execution plan, you can use `plan_digest` to bind that historical execution plan to the SQL statement, which is more convenient than binding it according to a SQL statement.

-> **Warning:**
->
-> Currently, creating a binding according to a historical execution plan is an experimental feature with unknown risks.
-Do not use it in production environments.

 Currently, this feature has the following limitations:

 - The feature generates hints according to historical execution plans and uses the generated hints for binding.
 Because historical execution plans are stored in [Statement Summary Tables](/statement-summary-tables.md), before using this feature, you need to enable the [`tidb_enable_stmt_summary`](/system-variables.md#tidb_enable_stmt_summary-new-in-v304) system variable first.
 - Currently, this feature only supports binding historical execution plans in the `statements_summary` and `statements_summary_history` tables of the current TiDB node.
 If you get a `can't find any plans` error, you can connect to another TiDB node in the cluster and retry the binding.
-- Currently, this feature does not work for queries with subqueries, queries that access TiFlash, or queries that join 3 or more tables.

 The SQL statement of this binding method is as follows: